 After: Zen Space, And Less to Mow!

 Let us show you how to add this easy-to-build pond and easy-care deck to your garden.
 This serene retreat can be built by a novice and doesn’t require a lot of expensive tools, yet it offers a unique design.
 In this article, we’ll show you the plans and techniques needed to construct the pond and deck.
 All it takes is some digging, simple assembly and this easy-to-follow DIY advice.

 You’ll enjoy gardening even more after learning these tips to make gardening easier.

 Before: Trampled Grass Walkway

 Do you want to spruce up an ordinary, all-purpose sidewalk or patch of grass that’s constantly walked on?
 If so, this project is a great eye-catching solution.

 After: Heirloom Garden Pathway

 Our project dresses up a space along the side of the house from the driveway to a service door.
 It also provides a firm, smooth surface for rolling a garden cart or wheelbarrow and keeps your feet out of the mud on a rainy day.
-Its width, a full 7 ft., allows enough room for a bench to kick off your boots, with plenty of space left over for potted plants.
+Its seven-foot width allows room for a bench to kick off your boots, with plenty of space left over for potted plants.